linode/apl-core/README.md

 Admin accessible k8s cluster(s).
 For convenience we have added `bin/create-gke-cluster.sh` to create a k8s cluster in GKE.

+If you don't have access with kubectl immediately, you have to pull the credentials from the cloud:

+- Azure: `az aks get-credentials --resource-group otomi-aks-dev --name otomi-aks-dev --admin`
+- AWS: `aws eks update-kubeconfig --name otomi-eks-dev`
+- Google: `gcloud container clusters get-credentials otomi-gke-dev --region europe-west4 --project otomi-cloud`

+If you are not logged in with the correct credentials because you were logged in for a customer, then re-login first:

+- Azure: `az login`
+- AWS: `aws login eks`
+- Google: `gcloud auth login`

 ### 1.2 Configured .env

-This monorepo is tergeting the cluster(s) as described in the `.(azure|google|aws)` files.
+This monorepo is tergeting the cluster(s) as described in the `.env/(azure|google|aws)/*` files.
 Please register your target clusters there.

 ### 1.3 Configured values